Skip to main content

 enroll_journeyEnroll the customer in a specified journey

-fire_recommendExecute a decision flow and deliver the result immediately
+fire_recommendExecute a Decision Flow and deliver the result immediately

 webhookSend an HTTP POST to an external URL with event data